stanbar/stellot/README.md

 Blockchain as a technology provide three major properties that are highly desirable in applications like election voting.
 Those properties are:
-_immutability_ which ensures that noone can modify the data once wrote into blockchain\*, there might be concerns if this property is trully desirable for everyone, but I assume this system is designed for healthly subjects, thus I'll not focus on this topic.
+_immutability_ which ensures that noone can modify the data once wrote into blockchain, there might be concerns if this property is trully desirable for everyone, but I assume this system is designed for healthly subjects.
 Another property is _transparency_ that allow everyone validate the election correctness and calculate results by it's own.
 In consequences one can __distrust authorities__, while __trust voting
 results__.